 If you’re the kind that doesn’t want to eat, here’s the key point to remember: not eating will make you feel more depressed!
 This is a lie that depression tells you.
 Eat a minimum of three meals a day, regardless of how you feel about it.
 If you don’t want to, if it feels like work to eat, remind yourself that eating helps you with depression and not eating can make depression worse.

 Your brain simply doesn’t work correctly if it doesn’t get the nutrients it needs!
+Visit your doctor and ask him to help you rule out any purely biological causes of depressive symptoms, such as hypothyroidism.
+Low vitamin B6 has been linked to depression in some folks as well.
 Put yourself on a schedule, and eat something, regardless of whether you want to.
 Set an alarm on your phone, make up a schedule (or have a loved one do it) and put it on your fridge, whatever it takes.
 Tell someone what you are doing, and ask them to check up on you.
 Don’t trust yourself to always be motivated to do this.